cqse/teamscale-jacoco-agent/agent/README.md

 ./gradlew jar -Dbranch=master
 ```

-## Overwriting the git commit inside `git.properties` files with `teamscale.timestamp`
+## Overwriting the git commit inside `git.properties` files with `teamscale.commit.branch` and `teamscale.commit.time`

 There are scenarios, in which you need to use a different branch and time for the upload than provided with `git.commit.id` or `git.branch` and `git.commit.time` in a `git.properties` file.
-This can be achieved by providing a `teamscale.timestamp` property inside the `git.properties` file.
+This can be achieved by providing the properties `teamscale.commt.branch` and `teamsacle.commit.time` inside the `git.properties` file.
-This property must be provided in the format `branch:timestamp` and the timestamp within that either as epoch timestamp in milliseconds or in one of these two formats: `yyyy-MM-dd'T'HH:mm:ssZ` or `yyyy-MM-dd'T'HH:mm:ssXXX`.
+`teamscale.commit.time` must be provided either as epoch timestamp in milliseconds or in one of these two formats: `yyyy-MM-dd'T'HH:mm:ssZ` or `yyyy-MM-dd'T'HH:mm:ssXXX`.

 The following explains, how to use the build timestamp instead of the commit timestamp for Maven and Gradle.
-Thus, we write `teamscale.timestamp=<branch>:<build-times>` into the `git.properties` file.
+Thus, we write `teamscale.commit.branch=<branch>` and `teamscale.commit.time=<build-time>` into the `git.properties` file.

 ### Maven
 * Set up the git-commit-id maven plugin (see also [docs](https://github.com/git-commit-id/git-commit-id-maven-plugin/blob/master/docs/using-the-plugin.md#basic-configuration--basic-usage-of-the-plugin)):